celo-org/docs/docs/getting-started/mainnet/index.md

+---
-# Mainnet
+title: Mainnet
+id: index
+slug: /getting-started/mainnet
+---

 The **Mainnet** network, previously known as the Release Candidate 1 network, is Celo's production network.

-Please refer to [Key Concepts](../overview.md#background-and-key-concepts) for background on blockchains and an explanation of terms used in the section.
+Please refer to [Key Concepts](/overview#background-and-key-concepts) for background on blockchains and an explanation of terms used in the section.

 ## Useful links